jac-oblong/nonstdlib/doc/adr/generics.md

 ### Cons

 - All type safety is gone.
-Arrays can easily be assumed to have elements of one type, but they are of a different type.
+Data structures can be assumed to be of one type, but actually be of another type.
 - Usage is slightly clunky, as it requires a pointer, so objects have to be allocated somewhere (can be on the stack) before being pushed into the array.
 - Requires casting function pointers to `void*`.
 This can cause problems on some architectures.

-## Generic Array with Macro Magic
+## Generic Types with Macro Magic

 Another popular method for achieving generic types is through the use of macros.
 In this implementation, there is no `Array` struct and no functions for pushing / popping.
 Instead,